TianpeiLuke/InsightData_digital-wallet/README.md

 Using `adjacency_index`, we can search the `adjacency_mat` in $O(1)$ time.

+Finally, to implement the Feature 3, we need to build the 2nd-order adjacency matrix.
+That is, for each node, not only account for its neighbors, also acount for the neighbors of neighbors.

+We call the 2nd-order adjacency matrix as `adjancency_mat_2nd`.
+Note that to avoid self-loop, we need to remove the `key` from the neighbor list.

 ### Feature 1: Search for existing edges in graph
 To complete the __Feature 1__ requirement, we only need to search if the edge for a new transaction exist in the given graph.